Jacka

 Are there opportunities for residential developers in Jacka?

-Based on recent development activity and a population of 1,539, stable population forecasts suggest a mature market with selective development opportunities.
+With dwelling approval activity running at an average of 18 approvals per year and a population of 1,539, stable population forecasts suggest a mature market with selective development opportunities.

 Infrastructure